You want smart political talk without the meltdowns?

 We were prepared.

-President Trump prepared us in the country for it, and the politicians refused to make a legal request because they did not want those National Guards men and women in or near the Capitol on January 6th.
+And the politicians refused to make a legal request because they did not want those National Guards men and women in or near the Capitol on January 6th.

-And of course they changed their tune halfway through the day.
+And of course, they changed their tune halfway through the day.

 What did Liz Cheney say?

-Well, uh two points.
+Well, two points.

-One, you you would think the January 6th committee would be interested in the conversation you and I are having about the facts of January 6th.
+One, you would think the January 6th committee would be interested in the conversation you and I are having about the facts of January 6th.

 They were not.

-Whoa, what does that have to do with January 6th?
+What does that have to do with January 6th?

 I showed up in person and the staff was there in person, but none of the members showed up in person.

-A few of them uh zoomed it in.
+A few of them zoomed it in.

-So then they had the opportunity.
+And they had the opportunity.

-Okay, but I'm trying to I'm trying to wrap my arms around this because you have a detailed document which is now public, and by the way, we'll be using on TV tonight to show people exactly what they don't want to hear.
+And by the way, we'll be using on TV tonight to show people exactly what they don't want to hear.

-Um we now have other evidence that has emerged.
+We now have other evidence that has emerged.

 I don't know who these people are.

-Um hopefully we'll get we'll get to the bottom of that and find out who they are, and they should be prosecuted to the full extent of the law.
+Hopefully we'll get to the bottom of that and find out who they are, and they should be prosecuted to the full extent of the law.

 But what you're saying is had they taken the president's authorization, none of this would have happened, would it?

-No, because you would have had 10 to 20,000, at least in DC, 10,000 uniformed officers surrounding the Capitol, and I think crowds react very differently when they see the United States military.
+No, because you would have had 10 to 20,000, at least in D.C., 10,000 uniformed officers surrounding the Capitol.

 They have great respect for it.

-You know that, President Trump knows that, and I know that.
+President Trump knows that, and I know that.

-And I'm glad, thank you for showing the documents tonight.
+Thank you for showing the documents tonight.

 I commissioned that DOD outline when I was chief of staff, and I've been trying to get it out there forever.